ministryofjustice/hmpps-integration-api/README.md

 To run the application using IntelliJ:

-1. Start dependencies using `make serve-dependencies`
+1. Start dependencies using `make serve-dependencies` `Note`: Make sure all docker services are stopped before running this command.
 2. Select the `HmppsIntegrationApi` run configuration file.
 3. Click the run button.